 To visit the Collegiate Panhellenic Council page, visit their webpage or find us on Facebook and Instagram - @gtcpc

 Primary recruitment is a highly structured recruitment process that takes place in the fall semester of each academic year.
-Registration for primary recruitment is required along with a nominal registration fee ($90 until June 1st, $95 until August 1st, then $100 until Recruitment Kickoff).
+Registration for primary recruitment is required along with a $95 registration fee.
+Registration for 2020 Primary Recruitment will open in April.
+Please check back for more details.
 At the start of recruitment, you are paired with a Recruitment Counselor - a collegiate woman who disassociates from her organization to help potential new members through the week.
 During the week of recruitment, you will have the opportunity to meet several women from each of our eight NPC chapters on day one.
 Each day following you will narrow down your preferences and so will the sorority, making it a "mutual selection process."
 Signing up and participating in primary recruitment does not obligate you to join a chapter at the end of the week.
 Anyone wishing to withdraw from the primary recruitment process or have been released may elect to sign up for Continuous Open Bidding (COB), which will allow you to potentially pursue options of joining a chapter later in the year.

 Panhellenic PNM Code of Ethics